sujit6060/sujit6060/README.md

 - 👋 Hi, I’m Sujit Nangare
-- 🌱 I’m currently learning React and Python fro Backend
+- 🌱 I’m currently learning React and Python.
 - 🥅 2021 Goals: Learn and contribute more to Open Source projects.